X

 Andy Pages, Los Angeles Dodgers

 After an up-and-down rookie season in 2024, Andy Pages has fully broken out here in 2025.
 In 349 plate appearances, Pages currently has 17 home runs, seven steals, 58 RBI, and 45 runs scored with a .293/.332/.503 slash line.
-Pages ranks second on the loaded Dodgers in home runs, 3rd in runs scored, and leads the team in RBI by two over Shohei Ohtani.
+Pages ranks second on the loaded Dodgers in home runs, third in runs scored, and leads the team in RBI by two over Shohei Ohtani.

 This breakout really has happened over the last two and a half months, as Pages had a terrible first 20 games of the season, where he slashed just .159/.274/.270.
 In 66 games since then, Pages is slashing .326/.348/.559 with 39 runs, 14 doubles, 15 home runs, and 53 RBI.

 One area of Pages' profile that really impresses me is his ability to hit all three pitch types well.
 Pages is hitting over .240 with a SLG over .450 and a contact rate north of 74% against fastballs, breaking balls, and offspeed pitches.
 Overall, Pages has recorded an 86.9% zone and 78.1% overall contact rate while only striking out 19.8% of the time.
-He can be a little aggressive, as evident by his 4.6% walk rate and 35.5% chase rate, but Pages has the contact skills to make it work.
+He can be a little aggressive, as evidenced by his 4.6% walk rate and 35.5% chase rate, but Pages has the contact skills to make it work.

 As for Pages' power, he's far from a masher, but he currently sports a solid 8.5% barrel rate, 89.1 mph AVG EV, and a 39.4% hard-hit rate.
 But as was the case with Crow-Armstrong, Pages hits the ball at ideal angles with a 64.9% Air Rate, 18.9% Pull-Air Rate, and a 39.4% Sweet-Spot rate.

-While I don't envision Pages making another notable jump up rankings and becoming a Top-50 player, I do believe in the skillset allowing him to stick as a Top-100 player moving forward who could hit 25-30 home runs annually with a solid average and double-digit steals.
+While I don't envision Pages making another notable jump up rankings and becoming a Top-50 player, I do believe in the skill set allowing him to stick as a Top-100 player moving forward who could hit 25-30 home runs annually with a solid average and double-digit steals.

 Jo Adell, Los Angeles Angels